Mid Mountains Legal Blog

 Constructive trusts operate to stop the retention or assertion of beneficial ownership to the extent that such would be contrary to equitable principle.
 They may be moulded to give effect to the application of equitable principles in the circumstances of the particular case.

-Constructive trusts may be operative from the:
+Constructive trusts may operate from the:

 1. breakdown of the relationship; or